Mathux/AMASS-Annotation-Unifier/README.md

 ## Credits
 For all the datasets, be sure to read and follow their license agreements, and cite them accordingly.
-If you find this code useful in your research, please cite this paper:
+If you find this code useful in your research, you may cite this paper:

 ```bibtex
 @article{petrovich23tmr,